gavlyukovskiy/spring-boot-data-source-decorator/README.md

 * [Datasource Proxy](https://github.com/ttddyy/datasource-proxy)
 * [FlexyPool](https://github.com/vladmihalcea/flexy-pool)

+**Why Should I Care**

+Of course you can just create `DataSource` bean wrapped in any proxy you want, but what will you get using this library:
+* ability to configure your datasource using `spring.datasource.hikari.*`, `spring.datasource.dbcp2.*`, `spring.datasource.tomcat.*`
+* `/metrics` - will display your actual datasource stats (active, usage)
+* ability to disable proxying quick on appropriate environment
+* configure each library using only Spring Context without pain

 **Quick Start**

 Add one of the starters to the classpath of a Spring Boot application and your datasources (autoconfigured or custom) will be wrapped into one of a datasource proxy providers above.